loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-It works, 4 drivers appear in a beautiful data table.
+Fantastic, 4 drivers appear in a beautiful data table.
 -->

 ---